The rise and fall of Little Red Dots could be driven by the environment: Physical properties

 \subsection{Emission line properties}

-The G395M MSA 1D spectra of the tLRD, BBG, and SAT1 are displayed in Figs. \ref{fig:AGN_spec}, \ref{fig:BBG_spec}, and \ref{fig:SAT1_spec}.
+Figs. \ref{fig:AGN_spec}, \ref{fig:BBG_spec}, and \ref{fig:SAT1_spec}. show the G395M MSA 1D spectra of the tLRD, BBG, and SAT1, respectively.
 We measured the H$\beta$, [OIII]$\lambda\lambda 4959, 5007$, and H$\alpha$ emission using the Levenberg–Marquardt nonlinear least-squares algorithm.
-In the case of the tLRD's H$\alpha$ measurement, we selected the Trust Region Reflective algorithm, which provides bound support, fitting the different line components.
-The H$\beta$ emission from this object can be fitted using a single narrow component.
-Figure~\ref{fig:profile} shows the fitting of the H$\alpha$ profile from the tLRD source, and Table~\ref{tab:fitting} includes the luminosities derived for each line and object.
-There is no evidence of a broad component in the H$\alpha$ emission of BBG and SAT1.
+For the H$\alpha$ measurement of the tLRD, we selected the trust region reflective algorithm, which provides bound support, for fitting the different line components.
+The H$\beta$ emission from this object can be fit using a single narrow component.
+Figure~\ref{fig:profile} shows the fit to the H$\alpha$ profile of the tLRD source, and Table~\ref{tab:fitting} lists the luminosities derived for each line and object.
+We find no evidence for a broad component in the H$\alpha$ emission of the BBG and SAT1.

-The AGN bolometric luminosity can be estimated based on the fluxes of each of these lines.
-We can compute L$_{\mathrm{bol}}$ based on the broad H$\alpha$ flux, assuming the \citet{Greene2005} relation and the bolometric correction from \citet{Richards2006}. \citet{Netzer2019} presented a calibration based on the narrow component of H$\beta$ and \citet{Heckman2004} used the [OIII] line to estimate L$_{\mathrm{bol}}$ based on the study of a sample of type 2 AGN.
+We estimated the AGN bolometric luminosity from the fluxes of these lines.
+We computed L$_{\mathrm{bol}}$ based on the broad H$\alpha$ flux, assuming the \citet{Greene2005} relation and the bolometric correction from \citet{Richards2006}. \citet{Netzer2019} presented a calibration based on the narrow H$\beta$ component, while \citet{Heckman2004} used the [OIII] line to estimate L$_{\mathrm{bol}}$ from a sample of type 2 AGN.
 The [OIII] calibration yields the largest estimate, L$_{\mathrm{bol}} = 1.45\pm0.05 \times 10^{46}$~erg/s.
-These numbers decrease to 4.01$\pm0.15 \times 10^{45}$~erg/s and 0.96$\pm0.05 \times 10^{45}$~erg/s when using the H$\beta$ and H$\alpha$ lines, respectively.
+These values decrease to 4.01$\pm0.15 \times 10^{45}$~erg/s and 0.96$\pm0.05 \times 10^{45}$~erg/s when using the H$\beta$ and H$\alpha$ lines, respectively.

-The black-hole mass ($M_{BH}$) can be derived from the width of the H$\alpha$ broad component using the empirical relation given by \citet{Reines2013}.
-We obtained log $M_{BH} = 7.46 \pm 0.09\,M_\odot$, which places our source above the $M_{BH}$ vs $M_\star$ scaling relation, in line with the $4<z<11$ AGNs from \citet{Maiolino2024}.
+The black-hole mass ($M_{BH}$) is derived from the width of the H$\alpha$ broad component using the empirical relation given by \citet{Reines2013}.
+We obtain log $M_{BH} = 7.46 \pm 0.09\,M_\odot$, which places our source above the $M_{BH}$ versus $M_\star$ scaling relation, consistent with the $4<z<11$ AGN sample of \citet{Maiolino2024}.